-The audience of BoxingWriter.co.uk plumped for young Tyson Fury in a poll which asked the question; Who will one of the Klitschko’s lose to first?
+Three years ago the audience of BoxingWriter.co.uk plumped for young Tyson Fury in a poll which asked the question; Who will one of the Klitschko’s lose to first?
+Time moved slowly in between and it seems a life time ago in retrospect; both Povetkin and Thompson were, at the time, the Klitschko’s next two opponents.2012.
 It will surprise many I’m sure that the 6-9 giant has emerged as the most likely to dethrone either brother.
 Naturally, Tony Thompson and likely Alexander Povetkin are the two with most immediate opportunity and that should shorten their odds and improve their support in this poll.
 In part it did, but Fury finished with more than 52% of the votes.
 An astonishing result.
 And yes, it was a relatively modest sample.
 But still….

 Inevitably, their is a need for fuller disclosure on the significance of the result – a greater proportion of the audience was drawn from the UK which skews the result but that said, Fury emerges head and shoulders ahead of compatriots Dereck Chisora and David Haye.
 The result can be best summarised thus:

 Tony Thompson, Mike Perez, Deavon Wilder and Odlanier Solis all secured 1% of the vote.
 Surprisingly Dereck Chisora, like contemporaries Robert Helenius and Chris Arreola were unsupported.
 Click here to add to the result.